qugok/photos_for_F-/README.md

 # photos_for_F-
-there is no documentation for F#
+there is no useful documentation for F#